left-unsaid/relationship-psychology/README.md

 Some relationships don’t end with a clear explanation...

-# Letting Go of Someone Who Doesn’t Want You

-Some relationships don’t end with a clear explanation.

 There isn’t always a final conversation or a moment where everything suddenly makes sense.
 Sometimes the connection simply fades, leaving one person trying to understand what changed.

 Letting go of someone who no longer wants the relationship can be one of the most difficult emotional experiences people face.
 It’s not just the loss of the person — it’s the loss of the future that once felt possible.